wangpuyi/MA-AGIQA/README.md

 ```

 ## Acknowledgement
-Part of our code are based on [MANIQA](https://github.com/IIGROUP/MANIQA) and [mPLUG-Owl2](https://github.com/X-PLUG/mPLUG-Owl/tree/main/mPLUG-Owl2).
+Part of our codes are based on [MANIQA](https://github.com/IIGROUP/MANIQA) and [mPLUG-Owl2](https://github.com/X-PLUG/mPLUG-Owl/tree/main/mPLUG-Owl2).
 Thanks for their awesome work!